-The goal of this manuscript is to compare primordial power spectrum of cosmological perturbations for LQC, mQLC-I and mLQC-II using the dressed metric approach.
-Previous works have investigated properties of power spectrum in LQC \cite{aan2012,aan2013,aan2013-2,d1,d2} as well as mLQC-I \cite{IA19}.
-Our objective is to not only compare predictions from different regularizations but also understand effects due to different choices of $\pi_a$.
-Unlike the conventional approach where initial conditions are set at the bounce, we consider initial conditions in the contracting branch and point out certain subtleties in the process.
-We find that differences between these models and results from ambiguities in $\pi_a$ do not affect the UV part of the power spectrum.
+For the background dynamics in LQC, we use the same initial conditions as in \cite{aan2013-2}.
+While, for the other models, like mLQC-I and mLQC-II, we carefully choose the initial conditions so that the inflationary e-folds are exactly same in all three models.
+To be more specific, the number of the inflationary e-foldings in all three models is set to $72.8$ to ensure that quantum gravity effects are possibly observable in the CMB.
+Under these conditions, we find that differences between these models and results from ambiguities in $\pi_a$ do not affect the UV part of the power spectrum.
 But there are significant differences in the IR and the oscillatory regime.
 The relative difference in magnitude of power spectrum can be at least 10\% in the latter regimes purely from the ambiguity in $\pi_a$.
 Differences between LQC and mLQC-II can be as large as 50\% in these regimes.
 There are huge differences between mLQC-I and other two models in the IR regime with power spectrum in mLQC-I having an extremely large magnitude due to Planck sized emergent cosmological constant in the contracting branch.